JamesvBell/github-slideshow/_posts/0000-01-02-james-bellski.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our James's slide!"
 ---
 James Bell Slide of magic and learning!
 Use the left arrow to go back!